Joseph Emanuel Fischer von Erlach

-Joseph Emanuel Fischer von Erlach, also Fischer von Erlach the younger (13 September 1693 in Vienna – 29 June 1742 in Vienna) was an Austrian architect of the Baroque, Rococo, and Baroque-Neoclassical.
+Joseph Emanuel Fischer von Erlach, also Fischer von Erlach the Younger (13 September 1693 in Vienna – 29 June 1742 in Vienna) was an Austrian architect of the Baroque, Rococo, and Baroque-Neoclassical.

 Biography

 Joseph Emanuel was the son of Johann Bernhard Fischer von Erlach.
 He first developed his skills in his father's workshop.
-In 1711, he worked on several of his father's commissions (e.g. Palais Dietrichstein, Palais Trautson, Bohemian Court Chancellery, Schwarzenberg Palace) and also helped complete the publication "Draft of a historical architecture"; whose four volumes inspired many later designs.
+From 1711, he worked on several of his father's commissions (e.g. Palais Dietrichstein, Palais Trautson, Bohemian Court Chancellery, Schwarzenberg Palace) and also helped complete the publication Draft of a Historical Architecture, whose four volumes inspired many later designs.
 Through this work, Joseph Emanuel came into contact both with the architecture of his and earlier times and with Berne, his father's noble order.

-His father also involved Joseph Emanuel in the writing of "Folders and Outlines of some buildings of Vienna, self-drawn from J.E.F.v.E.," with a preface by the court antiquarian Carl Gustav Heraeus.
+His father also involved Joseph Emanuel in the writing of Folders and Outlines of Some Buildings of Vienna, self-drawn from J.E.F.v.E., with a preface by the court antiquarian Carl Gustav Heraeus.
 This publication was resumed later by Salomon Kleiner.

 Until 1714, he received instruction in Vienna from his father's guest Gottfried Leibniz.
 The two obtained a travel scholarship for Joseph Emanuel from Kaiser Karl VI.
-This led him in 1713/1714 to Italy, where he accompanied, among others, the well-known archaeologist Francesco de Ficoroni.
+This led him in 1714 to Italy, where he accompanied, among others, the well-known archaeologist Francesco de Ficoroni.

-From 1717 to 1719, he was in France with the French court master-builder Robert de Cotte, the architect Germain Boffrand, and with the philologist Bernard de Montfaucon.
+From 1717 to 1719, he was in France with the French court master-builder Robert de Cotte, the architect Germain Boffrand, and the philologist Bernard de Montfaucon.
 He also spent time in Leyden and London, where he studied the re-invented Steam engines and possibly also met Isaac Newton.

 In 1722 he returned to Vienna.
 He sought and obtained (in December 1722) a court architect position where he also exercised his considerable technical abilities, building the first steam engine in continental Europe (at Schwarzenberg Palace) during the same year.
-After the death of his father 1723, Johann Lucas von Hildebrandt succeeded to the position of chief Court Architect.
+After the death of his father in 1723, Johann Lucas von Hildebrandt succeeded to the position of chief Court Architect.
 In 1725, Joseph Emanuel, succeeded in turn to this position, probably with the help of his powerful sponsor, Court Building director, count Gundaker von Althan, completing his father's unfinished projects.
 Though a successful architect in his own right, he was overshadowed by his more famous father.

-In 1727, he had married Maria Anna von Dietrich, with whom he had 7 children.
+In 1727, he married Maria Anna von Dietrich, with whom he had seven children.
 He lived in the Gerstenbrandische Haus (Gerstenbrandi house) near the Kärntner Gate.
 He had an important art collection and extensive library.
 His wife died in 1740.

 In 1729, Joseph Emanuel was appointed Imperial Court Chamber Advisor and dedicated himself increasingly to building steam engines for mine excavation.
 For this work he was made a Baron in 1735.